 Zoom provides an easy and reliable way to conduct a video chat or conference - whether for student meetings or committee work.
 The sound and video quality are good, the account setup is easy, and additional features like file sharing, text-based chat, and screen-sharing exist as well.
 The mobile versions of the software are also quite useful: Zoom Mobile and Zoom Rooms.

 These programs allow a user to record and narrate activity/programs being used on a computer.
-While Quicktime is free with a mac, the other three programs vary in price, with Snag-it the least expensive at $30.
-Screencast-O-Matic is free, and the easiest program to use.
+While Quicktime and Screencast-O-matic are free, Camtasia is expensive but offers the most features.

 Adobe has a website for editing, storing, and sharing photos - photoshop.com.
 While it currently provides 2 gigs for free, additional space is available for a price.
 Users can also store and share videos and set permissions on photos and videos.